-Tip: Your floors should dry pretty quickly, but you can speed up the process by turning on a ceiling fan or drying the floor with a microfiber cloth.
+Tip: Your floors should dry pretty quickly.
+You can speed up the process by turning on a ceiling fan or drying the floor with a microfiber cloth.

 - Try liquid scratch concealers.
 When they dry, they form a permanent seal that won’t come off during cleaning.
 Be sure to select a concealer that best matches the color of your floor’s finish.

-- You can restore the shine with floor polish.
+- You can restore the shine with wood floor polish.
 It’ll also protect your floor from wear and help fill small scratches.

 - Use floor wax to revitalize and deep clean worn floors.
 Always apply floor wax to go with the grain of the wood.

 Tip: Don't overwax a wood floor.
 If it looks dull, try buffing your hardwood floor instead.